marytts/dfki-semaine-data/README.md

 ## Downloading the data

-Use the links on the [releases](../../releases) page.
+Use the links on the [releases](../../releases) page, or run the `downloadAudio` task (see below).

 ## Converting the data

-For convenience, the utterances for each subset can be be extracted from the YAML and FLAC files using simple commands.
+For convenience, the utterances for each subset can be be extracted from the YAML and FLAC files using simple commands to run [Gradle](https://gradle.org/) tasks.
 After cloning or downloading and unpacking this repository, run `./gradlew tasks` (or `gradlew tasks` on Windows) for details.

 ### Prerequisites

-You will need [Java](https://www.java.com/) to run the conversion tasks.
+You will need [Java](https://www.java.com/) to run the tasks.
 Extracting the utterances to WAV files also requires [`sox`](http://sox.sourceforge.net/) to be installed.

 ### Copyright and license